Exploring "Conductivity" with Peter Slowik

 This program is also presented in tandem with a virtual workshop presented by Oberlin Conservatory Global.

 Please note: All summer programs are subject to the College's public health and Obiesafe policies related to the COVID-19 pandemic.
 All participants agree to adhere to all College policy while participating in a summer program.

 The seminar will be offered both online and in-person and will have two tracks:

 - Young violists age 13-18 (middle-school students must be accompanied by a parent and live off-campus).

-The diaspora of viola students of Peter Slowik is a who’s who in the viola world.
-His students occupy leadership positions in the country’s leading professional orchestras, conservatories, chamber music ensembles, and professional societies.
-At the core of Slowik’s teaching is a deep understanding of the intersection of music, physical motion, and viola technique.
-This intersection is the place where energy can flow unimpeded – finding this “conductivity” is a key element in mastering string playing.
+Peter Slowik's former students occupy leadership positions in the country’s leading professional orchestras, conservatories, chamber music ensembles, and professional societies.
+At the core of his teaching is a deep understanding of the intersection of music, physical motion, and viola technique.
+This intersection is the place where energy can flow unimpeded and finding this “conductivity” is a key element in mastering string playing.

 All Attendees will receive: